Budique/covertovert/code/README.md

         XORs the result with the key for added security.

 The decrypt function reverses these operations to retrieve the original 2-bit chunk.
 After each encrpytion and decrpytion, rule is incremented by the specified increment value and then taken module 16.
+This is done for making the decryption process more difficult from outside.

 Sending Mechanism

     A random binary message is generated using the generate_random_binary_message_with_logging() function.